-LAKEWOOD, CO—June 1, 2018 – To bring greater value to public power utilities across the United States, American Municipal Power, Inc., Missouri Public Utility Alliance, Northern California Power Agency, Vermont Public Power Supply Authority, and Alabama Municipal Electric Authority today invested in Hometown Connections, Inc. This investment included purchasing the majority of Hometown Connections International assets from the American Public Power Association (Association).
+LAKEWOOD, CO—June 1, 2018 – To bring greater value to public power utilities across the United States, the Alabama Municipal Electric Authority, American Municipal Power, Inc., Missouri Public Utility Alliance, Northern California Power Agency, and the Vermont Public Power Supply Authority today invested in Hometown Connections, Inc. This investment included purchasing the majority of Hometown Connections International assets from the American Public Power Association (Association).
 The Alabama Municipal Electric Authority was a minority investor in Hometown Connections International and will transfer its membership share into Hometown Connections, Inc.

 In 1998, the Association launched Hometown Connections International as its utility services subsidiary, to provide quality products/services from a trusted entity with public power’s best interests in mind.
 Hometown Connections maintains the same mission under the new organization, with each agency being an equal share member of Hometown Connections and collectively representing 291 utilities in 14 states.